 Last Update: 9/08/05 (Transmittal I-3-36)

-As noted in I-3-1-40, if effectuating components believe a decision is contrary to the law, regulations, or rulings, they may forward an ALJ or Appeals Council decision to the Director of Operations, Office of Appellate Operations (OAO), for further consideration.
+As noted in Hearings, Appeals and Litigation Law (HALLEX) manual I-3-6-10, if effectuating components believe a decision is contrary to the law, regulations, or rulings, they may forward an administrative law judge (ALJ) or Appeals Council decision to the Director of Operations, Office of Appellate Operations (OAO), for further consideration.
 Effectuating components may also forward cases if they receive additional evidence which requires further action on a case.
 The Director's office controls and distributes these cases to the appropriate OAO branch.

 B. Consideration of Reopening Current Decision

 If after review of the record and a complete recording audit, a recommendation for reopening by the Appeals Council is appropriate, the analyst must prepare for the Appeals Council's consideration Forms HA-52 and HA-52A (Disability Case Fact Sheet and Disability Case Analysis and Recommendation) or computerized disability fact sheet and a reopening notice to the claimant/representative advising them of the reasons for reopening and of their rights.

 If the Appeals Council assumes jurisdiction, the Council will proffer the protest memorandum to the claimant and representative (see I-3-6-10, Workup of Case by Analyst — Bureau Protest Cases Consideration of Own Motion Review, and I-3-6-54, Proffer of Protest Memorandum).